 A biological research problem is chosen in consultation with the biology faculty.
 Findings of full-time laboratory research will be communicated in a comprehensive paper in journal article format.
 Both Bio 411 and 412 must be completed to earn credit.
 Only four hours may be applied toward meeting Biology major requirement.
-Four hours.
+Summer only, four hours.
 Prerequisite: Bio 411.